 Type of exercise – You can change your routine to focus on a different type of contraction as well as progressing to more complex exercises.
 You can focus on powerful concentric reactions for explosive power, you can focus on the eccentric portion which has been shown to increase hypertrophy, or you can focus on isometric contractions if you’re trying to get stronger within a certain range of motion.

 There you have it!
 These are the principles that you can manipulate.
 These explanations barely scratched the surface on many of the manipulations.
-If you need more explanation or clarity on a specific manipulation please leave a comment and I would be happy to clarify.
+However, referring back to the SAID principle is a great way to get you on your way and continue to improve your performance.

 In our next episode we will discuss different types of injury and how to avoid becoming injured.